SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/product/so-add-pricelist.md

         * **Convert prices from original price list to &lt;currency&gt;**: Select this option if you want to use the existing prices in the price list.
 If you copy a price list with a different currency that the price list you are creating, the prices are converted into the right currency.

         * **Set prices to zero &lt;currency&gt;**: Select this option if you do not want to copy the prices from the price list.
-In that case, you need to enter the prices of all the products in the price list manually.
+You must enter the prices of all the products in the price list manually.

 1. Click **OK** when you have finished.